 - A diabetes educator.
 A Certified Diabetes Educator (CDE) is a licensed professional who has special expertise in diabetes care.
 This may be a nurse, dietitian, pharmacist or other health care professional who works in the area of diabetes.

 - A chiropodist.
 Chiropodists play an important role in helping you take care of your feet.
 This is particularly important for people with diabetes.

 - An optometrist and/or ophthalmologist.
 Eye specialists help you keep a close check on the eyes to avoid vision and related issues.

 - A social worker, psychologist or psychiatrist.
 These professionals can provide valuable resources and information to help individuals overcome the daily living challenges of living with diabetes.

 When diabetes-related challenges arise, there is no need to deal with them alone.
 Enlist the support of your team for any or all of these issues:

-Regular diabetes testing and ongoing healthcare – The Primary Healthcare Practitioner is your partner in ongoing healthcare.
-You should receive regular testing to keep your diabetes within management targets, which will include four check-ups a year.
+Regular diabetes testing and ongoing healthcare – The Primary Healthcare Practitioner (your doctor) is your partner in ongoing healthcare.
+You should receive regular testing to keep your diabetes within management targets, which will include 3-4 check-ups per year.